Cogmasters/concord/README.md

 * **Make sure that you installed libcurl, gcc, make, and git when you ran the Cygwin installer!**
 * You will want to check the Windows tutorial [here](docs/WINDOWS.md)!
 * Mingw64 and Msys2 are currently NOT supported.
 Please see [this](docs/MSYS2_MINGW64.md) for more information.
+* Once installed, compile it normally like you would on UNIX/Linux/OS X/BSD.
+* Note: you will likely need to include `-L/usr/local/lib -I/usr/local/include` on your `gcc` command, or in your `CFLAGS` variable in your Makefile for your bot.

 ### On Linux, BSD, and Mac OS X